Skip to content

 Application Configuration

-The best place for SDK initialization is in the onCreate method of Application.
-If your application has not yet created an Application, you need to create one and declare it in AndroidManifest.xml.
-Example reference here.
+The best place to initialize the SDK is in the onCreate method of Application.
+If your application does not yet have an Application, you need to create one and declare it in AndroidManifest.xml.
+Refer to the example here.

 <application